ReinouddeLange/TEC-1G/Hardware/ROM/Jumper settings.md

 <img width="500" alt="Schematics TEC-1G - SW3 - SW4 - JP3 - JP4 - JP5" src="https://github.com/ReinouddeLange/TEC-1G/assets/6297024/298ed533-237d-4d96-a7c7-449f4a7dc58e">

-For my EEPROM the following settings work:
+For my EEPROM the following settings work (ROM Size):

 <img width="150" alt="JP3-JP5" src="https://github.com/ReinouddeLange/TEC-1G/assets/6297024/a947ca78-0e8b-4e81-819f-b8d5242b5112">

 The EEPROM has 28 pins, so all jumpers are at the bottom.

+SW3 and SW4 are ROM Select.

 SW3 is set to 2-3, so A14 which is in fact /WE on my EEPROM is HIGH.
 That is correct, we don't want Write enabled.

 SW4 is set to 1-2, so A15 which is in fact A14 on my EEPROM is LOW.
 This will determine which monitor is used.